hww3/finscribe/README.txt

 Setting up FinScribe

-FinScribe runs under Pike versions 7.6.50 or newer.
+FinScribe runs under Pike versions 7.6.24, 7.6.66 or newer (non-listed versions have issues with their built-in HTTP servers.
 Additionally, there are a number of additional modules which provided necessary functionality.
 Item 0 below describes these prerequisites.